sequenceiq/docker-enter/README.md

 the first line installs `nsenter` and `docker-enter` if missing and the second line does the actual call.

-once you declated the function, you can use it as:
+once you declared the function, you can use it as:

 ```
 docker-enter <CONTAINER-ID/CONTAINER-NAME>